Acute Coronary Syndrome (ACS)

 Initial management: aspirin 300mg

-Definitive management depends on eligibility for reperfusion therapy, that is determined by time from symptom onset - cut off is 12 hours
+Definitive management depends on eligibility for reperfusion therapy, which is determined by time from symptom onset - cut off is 12 hours

 There are 2 options for reperfusion therapy: